rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part05/README.md

 `/tiger/cage`

 For the exam, you should be cognizant of mixing absolute and relative paths with the `resolve()` method.
-If an absolute path is provided as input to the method, such as `path1. resolve(path2)`, then `path1` would be ignored and a copy of `path2` would be returned.
+If an absolute path is provided as input to the method, such as `path1.resolve(path2)`, then `path1` would be ignored and a copy of `path2` would be returned.

+The `resolveSibling(Path other)` and `resolveSibling(String other)` methods resolve the given path against this path's parent path.
+This is useful where a file name needs to be replaced with another file name.
+For example, suppose that the name separator is "`/`" and a path represents "`dir1/dir2/foo`", then invoking this method with the `Path` "`bar`" will result in the `Path` "`dir1/dir2/bar`".
+If this path does not have a parent path, or `other` is absolute, then this method returns `other`.
+If `other` is an empty path then this method returns this path's parent, or where this path doesn't have a parent, the empty path.

 ### Cleaning Up a `Path` with `normalize()`